PURE Glycine Powder

 - On the Cologne List®

-- Content: 250 g (= 50 servings)
+- Contents: 250 g (= 50 servings)

 How glycine supports your body

 Glycine is one of the most important amino acids when it comes to building structural proteins in the body – especially collagen.
 As a main component of collagen proteins, it is essential for the stability and flexibility of connective tissue.
-Glycine is particularly common here because, as the smallest proteinogenic amino acid, it is what makes collagen's characteristic spiral structure possible in the first place.
+Glycine is especially common here because, as the smallest proteinogenic amino acid, it is what makes collagen’s characteristic spiral structure possible in the first place.

 (Source)